cardano-foundation/cf-georgian-wine-resolver/README.md

 - a series of Supply Chain Management data points,
 - a transaction ID (`Supply Chain Data Txid`) and batch information (`Supply Chain Data Batch Info`)

-The transaction published on-chain serves verification information for bottles of wine produced in the Bolnisi region of Georgiad - the metadata label is 1904.
+The transaction published on-chain serves verification information for bottles of wine produced in the Bolnisi region of Georgia - the metadata label is 1904.
 The 1904 metadata label documentation describes some concepts such as key rotation - this is for future proofing reasons and not relevant to this pilot phase, so please consider this documentation as more accurate to the actual process and not the wider specification.

 **Note!** The rest of this document will describe how you can verify this yourself, but we have provided a sample TypeScript project to help - check it out [here](./verification-scripts/).